beaurancourt/blog/markdown/rewriting-isfjall.md

 > no ordinary caravan; it will carry goods and gifts for the wedding of
 > Halmaro’s daughter Kira to Prince Eiru of Mashanda.

 It goes on 5 more paragraphs!
-Coming up with a speech that good is *significant prep*.
+Really cool writing.

 Here's the intro from [Abomination Vaults](https://paizo.com/store/pathfinder/adventures/adventurePath/abominationVaults)